Why your brain needs data visualization

 According to Research Scientist Andrew McAfee and Professor Erik Brynjolfsson of MIT, the amount of data that crosses the Internet every second is greater than all the data stored in the Internet just 20 years ago.
 This amounts to exabytes of data being created on a daily basis.

 If you tried to picture each individual data value that is being generated just in your company, your head would spin.
-The human brain is incapable of processing hundreds and thousands of variables at once, let alone millions and billions.
-Yet information can inform and enlighten your business practices, direction and vision.
-Fortunately, there is something to help your brain not only imagine your corporate information, but also consume it.
+The human brain is incapable of processing more than one value at a time let alone hundreds, thousands, millions or billions.
+Yet, information can inform and enlighten your business practices, direction and vision.
+Fortunately, there is something to help your brain not only imagine your corporate information, but consume it.
 Enter data visualization.

 Data visualization is the representation of data in a pictorial or graphical format.
 The purpose of data visualization is to simplify data values, promote the understanding of them, and communicate important concepts and ideas.
 Visualizations are the single easiest way for our brains to receive and interpret large amounts of information.
 Data visualization gives business users the ability to use information intuitively, without deep technical expertise.
 Even novice users can create data visualizations that are meaningful, such as pie charts, line graphs, bubble charts and heat maps.